 You broke the law.
 Think you’re getting out of this scot-free?

 One of the nice things about dismissing a ticket with defensive driving is that you don’t have to pay the face value of the ticket.
-The court will assess a processing fee for extending the privilege of taking defensive driving, but that price tag is usually far less than the face value of the ticket.
+Of course, the court will assess a processing fee for extending the privilege of taking defensive driving, but that price tag is usually far less than the face value of the ticket.

 This kindness won’t only be more wallet-friendly now.
 With the insurance savings you can enjoy after completing your course, you could wind up making money on the deal.
 You just might want to buy that nice officer a thank-you cup of coffee…